Our most recent “Life as a…” segment sees us drop in on Multimedia Localization Project Manager Joanna Król.

 What advice would you give to businesses who want to begin with multimedia translation?

-Joanna: Clearly understand the differences between the options available.
+JK: Clearly understand the differences between the options available.
 Agree on expectations.
 If dubbing is not necessary for a region, go for VO or Subtitling.
 Discuss the options with your language service provider early on – they will be happy to help.

 Take some time to understand the process.
 Make the right decisions at the beginning.
 Decide how creative we can be with a translation- can we adapt it so that it is shorter?
 Of course, this means not following the source precisely, but can make the end product better.